 - Check if the sections are sortable or not.

-- Check the width and height of the Accordion are as per the specification document.
+- Check the width and height of the accordion as per the specification document.

 - Check when you expand the Accordion areas; it should not affect other elements of the page, or it should not break any functionality of the page.